fboehm/simple-CVplus-sims/code/simple.md

 the 101,000.

 The remaining 100,000 constitute the training set.
-We do CV+ (5-fold) with them, then construct prediction intervals for the predicted values.
+We do CV+ (5-fold) with them, then construct prediction intervals for the predicted values for the test set subjects.

 We also do an analysis with exactly 10,000 training set subjects.
 That is, we do CV+, 5-fold, with the 10,000 subjects before constructing